 One of the vineyards is French Lick Winery with a tasting room and restaurant right in the heart of French Lick.
 The Vintage Café restaurant serves delicious pizza, pasta, salad, and sandwiches, and not to be missed bigio bread.
 The vineyard produces over twenty different wines from a variety of grapes so there is something for everyone to sample.

 There is also a distillery on site, Spirits of French Lick, which creates unique spirits such as: Absinthe Le Bleu, Blackberry Eau-de-Vie, and Old Clifty Hoosier Apple Brandy.

 9. Abundance of natural beauty

 French Lick is on the border of Hoosier National Forest, which offers over 200,000 acres of land for exploring.
 There are trails for cycling, hiking, and horse back riding throughout the forest and there’s a large lake, Patoka Lake, where families can enjoy activities like fishing, swimming, boating, and canoeing.
 It’s perfect for outdoor adventures.

 10. Wilstem Ranch has everything else kids will love

-Wilstem Ranch not only offers the elephant spa, but they also offer zip lining, ATV tours, and horseback riding (as does the French Lick Resort).
+Wilstem Ranch not only offers the elephant spa, but they also offer a drive through animal safari, zip lining, ATV tours, and horseback riding (as does the French Lick Springs hotel).
 In town they own Shotz, a place for mini golf and laser tag.
 They know what families want to do on vacation!

 We were pleasantly surprised to find all of these amazing adventures on our vacation to French Lick.
-While it’s easy to keep busy in French Lick, it’s just as easy to go and relax.
-It was a quick road trip from the Chicago area and my kids are already asking when we can visit again.
+While there are plenty of things to do in French Lick with kids, it’s just as easy to go and relax.
+It was a quick road trip from the Chicago area (and an easy drive from Indianapolis)and our kids are already asking when we can visit again.